We enjoy sharing Links and information when it comes to influential people in the dog world that have helped us along the journey!

 Dogs trained at Handjem have attained over seventy-two Field Champion titles and Mike’s clients have made close to that number of Amateur Field Champions.
 In addition, Mike has contributed in the training and development of many other titled dogs

-Website: Retriever Training
+Website: Elite Retriever

 Jennifer met Pat Burns at Mike Lardy’s in Georgia several years ago.
 They formed a quick friendship and trained together when Jennifer was a day student with Mike and the Handjem Team.
 Pat brings his enthusiasm, passion, quick wit and intensity to the table each time you are around him!
 He always has a smile on his face.
 Pat is fun to be around, easy to talk to, and a wonderful communicator.
 Simply put, Pat is a GREAT coach!